Famous Dog Lassie

 Famous Dog Lassie (名犬ラッシー, Meiken Rasshī) is a 1996 Japanese anime television series animated by Nippon Animation as the 22nd entry of the World Masterpiece Theater staple.
 The anime is based on the 1940 novel Lassie Come-Home by Eric Knight and also the second animated Lassie series ever produced, since Lassie's Rescue Rangers.
-The series didn't broadcast in other countries such as France, Germany, Spain, Chile, Brazil, and Italy.
+The series didn't broadcast in other countries outside Japan.